Richmond Examiner: American Civil War

 As Davis promoted some of his Cabinet members and demoted others, and made similar reshuffles and changes to the Confederacy's team of military field commanders, Editor Daniel and his staff defended many of the men who had been held back by the Davis Administration.
 In sharp contrast to this supportive attitude towards those who had been lateraled or dismissed, the Examiner criticized men who had remained on Davis's team.
 These critiques took on greater and greater bitterness over time.
 In August 1864 the daily paper attacked the Treasurer of the Confederate States of America, Edward C. Elmore.
 The Southern treasury was virtually empty, and the Examiner insinuated that Treasurer Elmore had embezzled the Southern States' tiny remaining stock of hard money in order to enjoy a gambling spree.
 The enraged treasurer challenged Daniel to a duel, and wounded the crusading editor with a pistol shot.

 On the military side, the Examiner championed the tactical skills of General Joseph E. Johnston, an officer disliked by President Davis.
 After Davis relieved Johnston from command over the Army of Tennessee in July 1864, the Examiner began to speak with despondency of the future prospects facing the Confederate States of America.
 Its editorial position may have caused further problems of morale in a capital city that would soon be hungry and besieged by the Union armies.
 The daily paper was itself hit by the siege of Richmond, and was unable to continue to publish as a broadsheet with a masthead.
 The paper struggled on in a half-sheet format without a masthead until the fall of Richmond and the Confederacy in April 1865.

 Reconstruction

 The Daily Richmond Examiner tried to continue to publish under Federal occupation, but was unable to do so.
 The newspaper ceased publication in July 1867, when it merged into the Richmond Enquirer.
 The Richmond Enquirer & Examiner was published from July 15, 1867 to December 31, 1869, when the newspaper changed its name back to simply Richmond Enquirer.
-The Library of Virginia has microfilm copies of the Examiner's weekly, semi-weekly, and daily editions for all of the years noted above, and has paper copies of the Semi-Weekly Examiner for the period of 1849–1863.
+The Library of Virginia has microfilm copies of the Examiners weekly, semi-weekly, and daily editions for all of the years noted above, and has paper copies of the Semi-Weekly Examiner for the period of 1849–1863.
 The University of Virginia Library has copies from January 1861 through December 1865.